Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 New users will be potential business users to the park.

 Future users will be people researching the area for living and business use.

+### User-Stories
+#### Current User Goals
+1. As a current user, I want to see what events are on in the park.
+2. As a current user, I want to easily view partner websites.
+3. As a current user, I want to easily navigate to content I've previously viewed

+#### New User Goals
+1. As a new user, I want to easily navigate the entire site intuitively.
+2. As a new user, I want the information I seek to be easily accessible and relevant.
+3. As a new user, I want attractive and relavant visuals which work with the content.

+#### Future User Goals
+1. As a future user, I want to see attractive and relavant visuals.
+2. As a future user, I want to be informed and educated.
+3. As a future user, I want connect with the community.

 ## **Website Design**